When brakes malfunction and a serious accident occurs, a variety of parties may be liable for the ensuing damage.

 The federal government has set very strict standards and regulations on the braking systems of 18-wheelers and other commercial vehicles.
 For instance, semi-trucks must meet specific requirements such as creating a certain braking force based on a percentage of their weight, as well as being able to decelerate at a rate relative to its size.

 If these standards are not met, it could be because of poor manufacturing and design on part of the manufacturer.
 It could also mean the party(ies) responsible for properly maintaining the brakes – the driver or the company that loaded the truck – are also to blame.

-At J. Gonzalez Law Firm, we’ve handled a multitude of 18-wheeler accidents and our lawyers understand that an immediate response, and quick acquisition of evidence, is fundamental to developing a meaningful argument to secure your justice and damages.
+At J. Gonzalez Injury Attorneys, we’ve handled a multitude of 18-wheeler accidents and our lawyers understand that an immediate response, and quick acquisition of evidence, is fundamental to developing a meaningful argument to secure your justice and damages.
 Our team is available to respond to a trucking accident at any time – day or night – and we’ll make sure to investigate all responsible parties for faulty brakes.